swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 ```
 On branch main

+No commits yet

 Untracked files:
   (use "git add <file>..." to include in what will be committed)
         .venv/
         data/
         evaluation/
-        src/
         model.pkl
         params.yaml
+        src/
 ```

-As you can see, no files have been added to Git yet but all available files are shown here to add them.
+As you can see, no files have been added to Git yet.

 #### Create a `.gitignore` file